Ma-urj/Reflct/README.md

 It combines a full non-linear video editor with a YouTube downloader and a multi-pass AI analysis engine that processes the entire video — never just a sample — and synthesizes every observation into a structured coaching report with timestamped notes, a written summary, and numerical scores.

+**Reflct is designed to be a general-purpose foundation for AI video coaching, not a tool locked to one use case.** The current version routes every video through a broad multimodal model, which makes it flexible across situations but not deeply specialized for any single one.
+The larger vision is to make this modular: a routing layer first identifies what kind of video is being analyzed — an interview, a sales call, a presentation, a training session — and then passes it to a domain-specific evaluator built and tuned for that context.
+This would make feedback significantly more precise, and it would make the project more open to community contribution, since anyone who understands a domain well could build and plug in a specialized evaluator for it.
+The current architecture is the foundation that makes that possible.

 ---

 ## Demo